 Figure 11-74o (Example of a bistatic DMG sensing measurement) shows an example of a bistatic DMG sensing burst.
 The example shows three instances within the burst identified by their Sensing Instance SNs.
 In each instance the sensing initiator(#1437) transmits a BRP frame within a BRP PPDU (with a TRN field).
-The sensing responder responds in each instance with a BRP frame.
-In this case the sensing responder is not ready with immediate report so in each instance after the first one the report is on the previous instance (Report Delay=2).
-In the first instance there is no report (Report Delay=1).
+The sensing responder responds in each ??DMG sensing?? instance with a BRP frame.
+In this case the sensing responder is not ready with an immediate report, so in each ?? instance after the first one the report is from the previous instance (Report Delay=2).
+In the first ?? instance there is no report (Report Delay=1).

 Example of a bistatic DMG sensing measurement